suji0131/Behavioral_Cloning/writeup.md

 towards the lanes.

 This image and its related data is not selected as it is near lane:

 ![NotSelected](https://github.com/suji0131/Behavioral_Cloning/blob/master/Images/center_2017_06_02_17_21_47_354.jpg)

 However data related to correction maneuver are considered:

 ![Selected](https://github.com/suji0131/Behavioral_Cloning/blob/master/Images/center_2017_06_02_17_21_47_820.jpg)

 Apart from data collection other techniques like changing the brightness, reversing the images etc. are done to make the model more robust.
 All in all, the final data set has roughly twenty seven thousand samples.
+Data distribution can be seen below:

 ![DataSummary](https://github.com/suji0131/Behavioral_Cloning/blob/master/Images/Data_Summary.png)

 ## Architecture